Translate

 Holidays

 According to the law, parents do not have an automatic right to take their child out of school during term time as it is considered that any absence from school will disrupt your child’s learning.
-Any leave that is taken without the Headteacher’s permission may result in the Local Education Authority issuing a penalty notice of up to £120 per parent, per child.
+Any leave that is taken without the Headteacher’s permission may result in the Local Education Authority issuing a penalty notice or could lead to prosecution.

 We are working alongside Herefordshire Attendance Hub led by Herefordshire Attendance & Engagement.